Last Updated on July 28, 2022 by Michelle Ball

 As hardship applications are not appealable with CIF, it is critical that parents and students provide all arguments and relevant documents clearly proving the student qualifies for hardship when the school submits the student 510 transfer application.
 As, once the student is denied the hardship request, it will be too late.

 “All eligibility determinations made by the respective CIF Section office under the provisions of Bylaw 207.B.(5)c. are final as all of these hardship circumstances are factual in nature and can be documented.”
 [CIF Bylaw 207B(5)d.]

-California student CIF sports lawyer for students Michelle Ball assists with transfer eligibility, hardship, undue influlence and CIF submissions and appeals.
-As a CIF attorney in Sacramento, Michelle serves parents and students across the state in places such as Folsom, Placerville, Lodi, Galt, Auburn, Roseville, Los Angeles, San Jose, Santa Cruz, Riverside, and many other locations.
+California sports lawyer for students Michelle Ball assists with transfer eligibility, hardship, undue influence and CIF submissions and appeals.
+As a CIF attorney in Sacramento, Michelle works across the state in places such as Folsom, Placerville, Lodi, Galt, Auburn, Roseville, Los Angeles, San Jose, Santa Cruz, Riverside, and many other locations.